-CM 200 Introduction to Ministries 1 3 Hours
+CM 200 Introduction to Ministries 1

 An introductory survey of ministry designed to help students understand their place in ministry by laying a philosophical foundation for ministry and exploring practical aspects of ministry.
-Designed as a twosemester course, this first semester deals with an overview of personal preparation, spiritual gifts, world missions.
+Designed as a two-semester course, this first semester deals with an overview of personal preparation, spiritual gifts, worship, church leadership, personal evangelism, and world missions.

-CM 201 Introduction to Ministries 2 3 Hours
+CM 201 Introduction to Ministries 2